wp-plugins/copy-alerts/README.txt

 Tested up to: 2.5
 Stable tag: 1.0.4

-The Copy Alerts plugin makes it easy to add a content copying alert for any WordPress post or page.
+Copy Alerts notifies you when someone copies your content

 == Description ==